Theoretical Foundations of Conformal Prediction: Outlier detection with false discovery rate control

 To formalize the question, for each test point $i\in[m]$ define the null hypothesis

 Rejecting $H_{0,i}$ means that we claim to have detected that test point $(X'_i,Y'_i)$ is an outlier.
 For the outlier detection problem, when we are simultaneously testing $m$ many data points, we generally wish to detect outliers without incurring too many false positives.
-This may be formalized by seeking to control notions of error such as the family-wise error rate (FWER) or the false discovery rate (FDR).
-In particular, consider a procedure that sees both the calibration points and the test points and then returns a subset $\cR \subseteq \{1,\dots,m\}$ of the test points as outliers---this is the set of \emph{rejections} among the null hypotheses $H_{0,1},\dots,H_{0,m}$ being tested.
-In this setting, the FWER is defined as
+In particular, consider a procedure that sees both the calibration points and the test points and then returns a subset $\cR \subseteq \{1,\dots,m\}$ of the test points that are believed to be outliers---this is the set of \emph{rejections} among the null hypotheses $H_{0,1},\dots,H_{0,m}$ being tested.